 This graph shows the total number of BMTs performed each year at the Aflac Cancer Center.
 During the past five years, we have averaged 60 BMTs each year— that is more than one BMT every week.

 Research shows that centers with a higher number of transplants often have better outcomes.
 In addition, our experienced team performs both allogeneic and autologous transplants for a variety of malignant and nonmalignant diseases.

 How does the Aflac Cancer Center help ensure we are providing high-quality care?

-Our patients have access to approximately 250 clinical trials, affording the access to some of the most novel treatment options in the country.
+- Our patients have access to more than 300 clinical trials, affording the access to some of the most novel treatment options in the country.

 *Pediatric Health Information System (PHIS), 2013; the PHIS hospitals are 42 of the largest and most advanced children’s hospitals in America and constitute the most demanding standards of pediatric service in America.